City Baking Guide

 Why do cakes collapse more easily in Flagstaff?

 At this elevation, batter can expand quickly before structure sets.
-Reducing leavening and slightly increasing oven temperature often helps.
+Reducing leavening and slightly increasing oven temperature often helps stabilize the crumb.

 Do I need extra liquid when baking in Flagstaff?

 Often yes.
-Dry air at high altitude can pull moisture from dough and batter faster than sea-level recipes expect.
+Dry air at this altitude can pull moisture from dough and batter faster than sea-level recipes expect.

 How should I adjust sourdough in Flagstaff?